 δit∼N0, σ2ΣD

+where the innovations δit are defined same as in equation (1).
 Here, b0iis the fixed intercept for pixel i, b1 is the systemic fixed effect land class 1, θ0is the time-dependent fixed effect of class 0, and θ1 is the time-dependent fixed effect of class 1.The statistical test for whether greening is occurring more rapidly in land-cover class x = 1 is based on the coefficient θ1.
-Because remotePARTS focuses only on the regression coefficients, it does not give predictions beyond those inferred from the estimates of the regression coefficients (e.g., that the rate of greening depends on θ1, xi).
+Because remotePARTS focuses only on using a parsimonious model to describe the spatio-temporal dynamics of a given dataset (i.e., inferential analysis of the regression coefficients), it does not give predictions beyond those inferred from the estimates of the regression coefficients (e.g., that the rate of greening depends on θ1, xi).

 The goal of only estimating regression coefficients simplifies the analyses for remotePARTS.
 To fit the model given by equation (2), it is necessary to estimate all parameters simultaneously for the entire dataset, and this requires assumptions about parameters other than θ1.
-For example, NDVI is affected by precipitation, which is lower around 30 degrees latitude than either closer to the Equator or poles and is affected by numerous other variables such as elevation that have strong autocorrelation.
+For example, NDVI is affected by precipitation, which is lower around 30 degrees latitude than either closer to the Equator or the poles and is also affected by numerous other variables such as elevation all of which have strong autocorrelation.
 Therefore, the intercept b0i should not be treated as constant among all pixels, because b0i itself is spatially autocorrelated in a way that cannot be accounted for by the spatiotemporal autocorrelation εit.
 Similarly, the temporal autocorrelation in εit, given by ρi, might differ among pixels (see Ives et al. 2021), making it necessary to incorporate spatial autocorrelation in the strength of temporal autocorrelation. remotePARTS greatly simplifies this problem by fitting time series for each pixel separately, thereby reducing the model in equation (2) to

 yit=c0i+c1it+εit (Eq.
 3)